 In the fall of 2014, the DePaul College of Education undergraduate special education program admitted its first students and, on June 10, 2017, those students walked across the stage of the Rosemont Theatre as the first graduating cohort.
 Over the past three years, both the program and its students have developed into the top of their field.

 Vincentian Mission and Special Education Go Hand in Hand

 When the undergraduate special education program was initially proposed, it made perfect sense.
-There was a great national need for special education teachers and, with graduate programs in Special Education and Language Literacy & Specialized Instruction, the COE felt strongly that it was important to offer an undergraduate program in Special Education as well.
+There was a great national need for special education teachers and, with graduate programs in Special Education and Reading Specialist, the COE felt strongly that it was important to offer an undergraduate program in Special Education as well.